Dipendra-creation/Learn-French/README.md

 - Framer Motion (Animations)

 ### **Backend:**
-- Node.js (For API endpoints, if applicable)
+- Node.js: Used for building API endpoints and backend logic.
-- Express.js (Optional, for server-side functionality)
+- Express.js: Optional, can be used for additional server-side functionality if needed.
-- MongoDB / PostgreSQL (Optional, for storing progress and user data)
+- MongoDB or PostgreSQL (Both are supported for storing progress and user data.
+Choose one based on your preference during setup.)

 ### **Dev Tools:**
 - PNPM (Package Management)